kfdf/intrusive-index/README.md

 ## TransactionBase

 TransactionBase is small helper class.
 Since modifications are done not on tables as wholes, but on individual indexes, any operation must be a transaction.
 It must successfully perform all the actions or none at all.
 This class is an implemention of optimistic transaction.
-The fundamental assumption of this class is that the rows are immutable, so that any updates are replacements.
+The fundamental assumption of this class is that the rows are immutable (at least with respect to the indexes they are added to), so that any updates are replacements.
 This might not be the most efficient way of doing updates but it makes a whole lot of things easier to reason about.

 ### operations